Exploring Anti Matter and Carbonic Acid in the Origin of Life Chemistry

 Impact

-Fixing carbon dioxide in water from carbonic acid as an alternative theory for photosynthesis and plant growth besides formaldehyde.
+Fixing carbon dioxide in water from carbonic acid (H2O + CO2 <---> H2CO3) as an alternative theory for the origin of life chemistry, chemosynthesis and photosynthesis.

 Research in Support of the Idea

-Artificial Replication of Photosynthesis and the Chemical Origin of Life by the Synthesis of Formaldehyde, Formic Acid, Glycerol, Methanol, Oxygen, Glycogen, Cyclodextrin and Unknowns from Carbonic Acid
+Replicating the Origin of Life Chemistry, Chemosynthesis and Photosynthesis by the Synthesis of Formic Acid, Formaldehyde, Glycerol, Methanol, Oxygen, Glycogen, Cyclodextrin and Unknowns from Carbonic Acid

 Calcium-Phosphate, Beta Decay, Positrons , Ionization Chemistry and Plant Growth